edulinq/cse-cracks-course/quizzes/regex/questions/create-function/prompt.md

     Compute the result of the binary expression represented in the |text| variable.
     The possible operators are: "+", "-", "*", and "/".
     Operands may be any real number.
-    The the operation is division, the RHS (denominator) will not be zero.
+    If the operation is division, the RHS (denominator) will not be zero.
     """

     return NotImplemented
 ```

-Create a regular expression that matches successfully completes a game a golf with the table below.

 Specifics:
  - Your function must use regular expressions.